 "A land of thrills.
 A land of excitement.
 Lincoln Land

-HISTORY BEFORE LINCOLN LAND AMUSEMENT PARK
+THE HISTORY BEFORE LINCOLN LAND AMUSEMENT PARK

-HISTORY OF LINCOLN LAND AMUSEMENT PARK
+THE HISTORY OF LINCOLN LAND AMUSEMENT PARK

 Gene Mayhood, the man with a lot of "get up and go," was the genius behind building the indoor Lincoln Land Amusement Park in 1977, right next door to the Village Square Mall.

 The amusement park was open seven days a week between May 23rd and September 1st and on Fridays, Saturdays, and Sundays for the rest of the year.
 The park was billed as the "World's largest indoor amusement park," with 100,000 square feet of entertainment.